Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Discussion

-The residuals between the model and the observations reveal the spiral arms along with an oblong shape at the center of the disk which supports our assumption of a stellar bar (mentioned in Sec.~\ref{subsec:CO}). \citet{Gavazzi15} argue that the presence of a strong bar plays an important role in rapidly quenching the SF in the central kpc of discs, for massive galaxies above a $z$-dependent threshold \M* $> \t{M}_\t{knee} \propto (1+z)^2 (= 10^{9.5}$ for local galaxies).
-Such a stellar structure can be responsible for turbulence and shear, thereby delaying SF.
+The residuals between the model and the observations reveal the spiral arms along with an oblong shape at the center of the disk, which supports our assumption of a stellar bar (mentioned in Sec.~\ref{subsec:CO}). \citet{Gavazzi15} argue that the presence of a strong bar plays an important role in rapidly quenching the SF in the central kpc of discs, for massive galaxies above a $z$-dependent threshold \M* $> \t{M}_\t{knee} \propto (1+z)^2 (= 10^{9.5}$ for local galaxies).
+Such a stellar structure can be responsible for turbulence and shear and thereby delay SF.
 Moreover, we do not rule out that potential past starburst episodes might have induced strong stellar feedback in the bulge region, subsequently heating and dispersing the molecular gas.

-On the other hand, the presence of a bulge implies higher stellar density in the inner disc.
-This can lead to the drag of the inner most pixels towards higher $\Sigma_\star$ in the rSFMS and the rMGMS, hence a flattening of the relations.
+On the other hand, the presence of a bulge implies higher stellar density in the inner disk.
+This can drag the inner most pixels toward higher $\Sigma_\star$ in the rSFMS and the rMGMS, thereby flattening the relations.
 This increase in bulge-mass has already been invoked in past studies to explain the sublinearity of the SFMS at high \M* and thus could partly explain the observed bend in our rSFMS, as well as our lower slope in the rMGMS.